 Many people ask us if it is safe to use EO’s on cats.
-Even though some aromatherapists and veterinarians say its fine, I choose to err on the side of safety.
-Cats don’t have the same enzymes in their bodies like horses, dogs, or humans, so some EO’s can be very toxic to them.
+Even though some aromatherapists and veterinarians say it’s fine, I choose to err on the side of safety.
+Cats don’t have the same enzymes in their bodies as horses, dogs, or humans, so some EO’s can be very toxic to them.

 Always allow an opportunity for escape.
 In other words, leave the door open in the room you are diffusing in so that they can escape if it bothers them.
 If they seem to enjoy it, you can slowly up the amount you diffuse slowly.